What We Believe

 Core Practice # 2 – Biblical Throughlines

-What a complex challenge to imagine what it is to be a “peculiar” person in God’s story!
+What a complex challenge to imagine what it is to be a “peculiar” person in God’s Story!
 SCCS has identified 11 biblical Throughlines to help us imagine who we are as peculiar people.
 When schools invite students to actively contribute to the formation of Christian culture, we need to challenge each student to develop Kingdom-building characteristics.
-These biblical characteristics help us all – teachers, students, parents, school supporters – to understand what our roles are and what our calling is.
+These biblical characteristics help us all, teachers and students, to understand what our roles are and what our calling is.
 They provide us with chances to practice, opportunities to develop discipleship habits.

-Teachers use Throughlines to connect each unit’s learning outcomes to God’s story, as a type of “thematic Velcro”, carefully choosing, together with the students, one or two Throughlines they want to learn about as they explore the topic.
+Teachers use Throughlines to connect each unit’s learning outcomes to God’s Story, as a type of “thematic Velcro”, carefully choosing, together with the students, one or two Throughlines they want to learn about as they explore the topic.
 This process shifts the learning focus away from “what” the student needs to know to “who” the student is called to be.
 These Throughlines characteristics weave through the Bible and describe a calling to “be”, not simply to “do”.
 They can also be considered “wholines” because they describe who we are.
 Interestingly, TfT teachers often find that the students absorb the “stuff” of the unit better because they have a meaningful context for the learning.

 And what does God call us to “be”?
 He calls us to be Servant Workers, to be Justice Seekers, to be Earth Keepers, to be Community Builders.
 He calls us to be Creation Enjoyers, Truth Finders, Order Discoverers, and Beauty Makers.
 And in all of these, He calls every disciple to be God Worshippers, Word Appliers, and Image Reflectors.
 Here we get a wider picture of the roles that God has called us to be as Christians.